BestTimesToVisit.com Logo

 safety

-Be aware of your surroundings, especially at night and in less crowded areas.
+Be aware of your surroundings, especially at night and in crowded areas.
 Avoid displaying expensive jewelry or electronics.
-If you feel unsafe, hail a cab or use ride-sharing apps like Uber or Lyft instead of walking alone.
+If you feel unsafe, hail a cab or call a friend; the city is generally safe but vigilance is always a good idea.
+The NYPD's non-emergency line is readily available.

 culture

-New Yorkers are generally friendly but busy.
-Don't be afraid to ask for directions or recommendations, but keep interactions brief and to the point.
+New Yorkers are generally friendly but busy, so don't be offended if interactions are brief.
 Tipping is customary in restaurants (15-20%), bars, and for services like taxis and ride-shares.
+Embrace the diversity by exploring different neighborhoods and trying various cuisines – it's part of the NYC experience.

 food